mountunion/ModGCD-OneGPU/README.md

 ## Build commands

-The following command will build executables `testmodgcd22` and `testmodgcd32`.
-It works on linux--tested on Ubuntu 16.04.
+The following command will build executables testmodgcd, testmodgcd22, testmodgcd27`and testmodgcd32.
+It has been tested on Ubuntu 16.04.
 > `make`

 The following will clean out all but the `createModuli` executable and the `moduli` folder: